 Welcome to the Medical School for International Health's Returned Peace Corps Volunteer page.

-For the past fifteen years, the MSIH has attracted applicants who have demonstrated an interest in global health, through their volunteer and community activities.
+For the past sixteen years, the MSIH has attracted applicants who have demonstrated an interest in global health, through their volunteer and community activities.
 The student body at the Medical School for International Health medical students is diverse, with more than 30% entering with a non-science major, and with more than 3% of the current and graduated student body represented by returned Peace Corps volunteers.

 The MSIH offers a four year, American-style MD degree, with a focus on global health.